neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/Object-OrientedProgramming.rst

 in the first place.
 Why not (just like until now) keep on developing procedural, thus stringing together functions.

-If we look at the roughly 4.300 extensions available for TYPO3 at the moment, we'll see that they are built with a class by default - but have been completed by the extension developer in a procedural way in about 95% of all cases.
+If we look at the roughly 4.300 extensions available for TYPO3 CMS at the moment, we'll see that they are built with a class by default - but have been completed by the extension developer in a procedural way in about 95% of all cases.